godotengine/godot-docs/about/introduction.rst

 Welcome to the official documentation of Godot Engine, the free and open source community-driven 2D and 3D game engine!
-Behind this mouthful, you will find a powerful but user-friendly tool that you can use to develop any kind of game, for any platform and with no usage restriction whatsoever.
+Behind this mouthful, you will find a powerful yet user-friendly tool that you can use to develop any kind of game, for any platform and with no usage restriction whatsoever.

 This page aims at giving a broad presentation of the engine and of the contents